aribish/bezier-curves/README.md

 math behind bezier curves, which is much more involved that I thought.
 I don't know anything about precalc :(

 ## Controls
-Left/Right Arrows - Changes the type of spline.
+Left/Right Arrows - Changes the type of curve.
 Right now there are only two: quadratic and cubic.

 Left Click - Adds a new point

 Right Click - Moves the position of the control point

-Space - Draws the spline(s)
+Space - Draws the curve(s)

 C - Clears all points and lines